It also may be one of the most costly in memory, well into the millions of dollars, according to some unofficial calculations.

 "No one disputes the right of the president to make his policy recommendations known to Congress and the public," Waxman wrote in a letter to U.S. Comptroller General David Walker.
 "Yet there is a vital line between legitimately informing the public, as the president did in his State of the Union address, and commandeering the vast resources of the federal government to fund a political campaign for Social Security privatization."

 Administration officials do not deny the Social Security campaign constitutes an extraordinary legislative push, certainly the largest since President Clinton rolled out his national health care plan.
 But, they say, the issue of Social Security's solvency demands no less.
-Besides, White House and Treasury officials said, the president and Cabinet travel all the time.
-For these 60 days, they will simply have a common theme.

 Thirty five days into the 60-day push, administration officials have held 123 events in 35 states.
 Participants range from President Bush and Vice President Dick Cheney to Noam Neusner, associate director for strategic planning at the Office of Management and Budget, and Michel Korbey, a senior adviser to the Social Security Administration.